Everything you need to know about Staffordshire Bull Terriers

 How long do Staffordshire Bull Terriers live?

-The typical Staffordshire Bull Terriers lifespan is 10 to 16 years.
+The typical Staffordshire Bull Terriers lifespan is 10 to 16 years, which is longer than average.
 How long they live can depend on things like their genes, how healthy they are, what they eat, how much they exercise, and how well they're taken care of.
 With lots of love, activity, a good diet and regular vet visits, they can have a long and happy life.

 Are Staffordshire Bull Terriers banned in the UK?